huggingface/blog/tool_calling.md

 A few weeks ago, we introduced the new [Messages API](https://huggingface.co/blog/tgi-messages-api) that provided OpenAI compatibility with Text Generation Inference (TGI) and Inference Endpoints.

 At the time, the Messages API did not support function calling.
-This is a limitation that has now been lifted !
+This is a limitation that has now been lifted!

 Starting with version **1.4.5,** TGI offers an API compatible with the OpenAI Chat Completion API with the addition of the `tools` and the `tools_choice` keys.
 This change has been propagated in the **`huggingface_hub`** version **0.23.0**, meaning any Hugging Face endpoint can now call some tools if using a newer version.